Discreteness to Convexity: Promotion Planning via Simplotope Triangulation: Opportunity: tighter formulations via simplotope

 Although the formulation in Proposition~\ref{prop:simple-exact} is compact, it is not ideal either.
-However, the geometry discussed in Example~\ref{ex:fourineq} allows us to obtain an ideal formulation for \eqref{eq:example}, and we illustrate this idea in the example setting below.
+However, the geometry of Example~\ref{ex:fourineq} allows us to derive an ideal formulation for \eqref{eq:example} as follows.

 \begin{example} Consider the case $(x_1,x_2) \in \{1,2,4\}\times\{1,2\}$ again, and recall that the cross-item effect is represented as $\psi(\z):=(1+z_{11} + 2z_{12})(1+z_{21})$ over the vertices of the prism, where, in Example~\ref{ex:fourineq}, two gray pyramids are associated with two inequalities.
 Clearly, these pyramids do not cover the entire prism.
-The region that is left is contained in the blue pyramid, whose vertices are:
+The region that is left is contained in the blue pyramid, whose vertices are: $(0,0,0)$, $(1,0,0)$, $(1,0,1)$ and $(1,1,1)$.
+Expressing incremental changes of $\psi(\cdot)$ along the vertices, we obtain an overestimator of $\psi(\cdot)$:

-Affinely interpolating $\psi(\cdot)$ over these points yields an inequality $ \mu \leq 1+z_{11}+2z_{21}+4z_{12}$, which is valid and tightens the formulation given by inequalities in~\eqref{eq:generalziedMC}. \Halmos \end{example} The region that was not covered in Example~\ref{ex:fourineq} consisted of a single pyramid.
-In the more general setting where $d_1 > 2$, this region can be decomposed into $d_1-1$ simplices, each of which generates a valid inequality.
-This approach yields a family of linear inequalities for the cross-item effect $l_1(\z_1) l_2(\z_2)$ that affinely interpolating it over various simplical subsets of the simplotope $\Delta^{d_1} \times \Delta^{d_2}$:
+which yields $ \mu \leq 1+z_{11}+2z_{21}+4z_{12}$, tightening the formulation given by inequalities in~\eqref{eq:generalziedMC}. \Halmos \end{example} The two pyramids used to derive inequalities in Example~\ref{ex:fourineq} left the interior of a pyramid uncovered (see Figure~\ref{fig:triangulation-basic}).
+When $d_1 > 2$, this region decomposes into $d_1-1$ simplices, each of which generates a valid inequality.
+This approach yields linear inequalities for the cross-item effect $l_1(\z_1) l_2(\z_2)$, each affinely interpolating it over a simplical subset of the simplotope $\Delta^{d_1} \times \Delta^{d_2}$:

 \begin{proposition} If $d_2 = 1$ then an ideal MIP formulation of~\eqref{eq:example} is given by $\bigl\{(\x,\mu,\z) \in \R^2 \times \R \times \{0,1\}^{d_1+d_2} \bigm|\eqref{eq:unary-example}\text{ and }\eqref{eq:hull-example}\bigr\}$. \end{proposition}